TheAccidentalTeacher/glennallencarmansandiego/docs/revised_master_prompt.md

 - `POST /api/sessions`: Start a new game session from a case.
 - `GET /api/sessions/:id`: Get the current state of a game session (including round, scores, etc.).
 - `POST /api/sessions/:id/round`: Advance the game to the next round.
-- `POST /api/sessions/:id/warrant`: Submit a final warrant for a team.
+- `POST /api/sessions/:id/solution`: Submit a final solution for a team.

 **Content Management**
 - `GET /api/villains`: Retrieve the list of all villains.